 While these two souls had other plans in their lives, Destiny conspires to bring them together.
 But will the stench of Death let them live their lives?

-Destined by Rubina Ramesh is a romance but then what sets it apart from the other writings of the same genre is the treatment of the story and the role of the female protagonist, Esha.
-Will be discussing this later in the review.
+Destined by Rubina Ramesh is a romance.
+But then, what sets it apart from the other writings of the same genre is the treatment of the story and the role of the female protagonist, Esha.

-The language employed by Rubina in Destined is simple, lucid and interspersed with tongue in cheek humour.
+The language employed by Rubina Ramesh in the book Destined — is simple, lucid, and interspersed with tongue in cheek humour.

-Many of the lines from the pages of the book resonated with my thoughts and opinions about our patriarchal society.It made me emotional as I know the conflicting feelings one is put through when a parent is diagnosed with cancer.
+The book also made me emotional as I know the conflicting feelings one goes through when a parent is diagnosed with cancer.

-A couple of lines that made an impact on me:
+A couple of lines that impacted me :